FastOpticalSpectrum/FOS/README.md

 ## How to download and use __`FOS`__
+There are two main ways to use this program.
+On a Windows operating system one can use the FOS.exe file.
+This .exe file does not have any dependencies so you do not need to have Python on your computer.
+Alternatively, for other operating systems or for security reasons, one can use the Python source code in the src folder by simply running Main3.py.
+This was built in Python 3.10 and is not guranteed to work in other versions.

 ## Input file
 Each input file contains a header and a body.
 The header consists of information that is not repeated per simulation.
 Upper / lower case text does not matter, and a # comments out a line for your personal comments.
 As shown below, what is needed is: